- Home

-The following areas have been closed for recreational harvest of butter and varnish clams only:
+As of January 6, 2026, the following areas are CLOSED for the recreational harvest of butter and varnish clams only due to biotoxin:

 - Port Susan